-Fig. 2.04.07: Engine with controllable pitch propeller (CPP), with or without a shaft generator
+Example 5: Engine with Controllable Pitch Propeller (CPP), with or without shaft generator

-Layout diagram - without a shaft generator
+Layout diagram - without shaft generator

-If a controllable pitch propeller (CPP) is applied, the combinator curve (of the propeller) will normally be selected for a loaded ship including sea margin.
+If a controllable pitch propeller (CPP) is applied, the combinator curve (of the propeller) will normally be selected for loaded ship including sea margin.

-For a given propeller speed the combinator curve may have a given propeller pitch, and this may be heavy running in heavy weather like for a fixed pitch propeller.
+The combinator curve may for a given propeller speed have a given propeller pitch, and this may be heavy running in heavy weather like for a fixed pitch propeller.

-Therefore, it is recommended to use a light running combinator curve (the dotted curve which includes the sea power margin) as shown in the figure to obtain an increased operation margin of the diesel engine in heavy weather to the limit, indicated by lines 4 and 5.
+Therefore it is recommended to use a light running combinator curve (the dotted curve) as shown in the figure to obtain an increased operation margin of the diesel engine in heavy weather to the limit indicated by curves 4 and 5.